-Short term illness/self-isolation should not be a consideration in deciding whether to furlough an employee.
+Short term illness or self-isolation should not be a consideration when deciding if you should furlough an employee.
 If, however, employers want to furlough employees for business reasons and they are currently off sick, they are eligible to do so, as with other employees.
 In these cases, the employee should no longer receive sick pay and would be classified as a furloughed employee.

 Employers can furlough employees who are clinically extremely vulnerable or at the highest risk of severe illness from coronavirus.
-It is up to employers to decide whether to furlough these employees.
+It’s up to employers to decide if they will furlough these employees.
 An employer does not need to be facing a wider reduction in demand or be closed to be eligible to claim for these employees.

 You can claim back from both the Coronavirus Job Retention Scheme and the SSP rebate scheme for the same employee but not for the same period of time.
 When an employee is on furlough, you can only reclaim expenditure through the Coronavirus Job Retention Scheme, and not the SSP rebate scheme.
-If a non-furloughed employee becomes ill due to coronavirus, needs to self-isolate or shield, then you might qualify for the SSP rebate scheme, where you can claim up to two weeks of SSP per employee.
+If a non-furloughed employee becomes ill due to coronavirus, needs to self-isolate or shield, then you might qualify for the SSP rebate scheme, where you can claim up to 2 weeks of SSP per employee.

 If your employee becomes sick while furloughed

 Furloughed employees retain their statutory rights, including their right to SSP.
-This means that furloughed employees who become ill, due to Coronavirus or any other cause, must be paid at least SSP.
-Subject to eligibility this includes those self-isolating or clinically extremely because of Coronavirus.
-It is up to employers to decide whether to move these employees onto SSP or to keep them on furlough, at their furloughed rate.
+This means that furloughed employees who become ill, due to coronavirus or any other cause, must be paid at least SSP.
+Subject to eligibility this includes those self-isolating or clinically extremely vulnerable because of coronavirus.
+It is up to employers to decide if they will move these employees onto SSP or to keep them on furlough, at their furloughed rate.